almet/markdown-doc/articles/dependency-injection.md

 This article is based on personal experience and investigation I had to do during the realisation of a piece of software for my personal use.
-I've really learned great things when working on it, and I want to share it.
+I've really learned great things while working on this, and I want to share it.

-This article talks about the Spiral's DI Container, shipped with a homemade framework I made with friends, in order to learn how *all of this* works:
+This article talks about the Spiral's DI Container, shipped with a homemade framework I am working on with friends, in order to learn how *all of this* works:
 Spiral.

 The DI container is also available as a standalone version.
 You can find the code [on it's mercurial repository](http://bitbucket.org/ametaireau/spiral/).